 “We’re here for Steven and Jaime,” Marie cut the pleasant woman off quickly.
-Standing from the floor, she glared at Kristen harshly, still wearing her robe and nightgown.
+Standing from the floor, she glared at Kristen harshly, still wearing her matching, satin robe and nightgown.

 “Mom, please,” Steven pleaded from where he stood, clasping his hands together at his chest, “don’t yell.
-Jaime doesn’t like it when you yell.”
+Jaime doesn’t like raised voices.”

 “We’ve been over this, Marie,” Michael finally spoke up from where he was leaning against the foyer arch.
-“She’s not at your beck and call, and she’s old enough to decide for yourself.”
+“She’s not at your beck and call, and she’s old enough to decide for herself.”

 “Actually,” Leon said without looking at Michael, “her independence is still a matter of debate.”